 Container Networking

 The PubSub+ software event broker can run as either a rootful or rootless container.
 Because unprivileged users cannot create networking interfaces on the host, whether the container is running as a root or a non-root user is the most important consideration for networking.
-This determines the networking mode that can be used.
+This determines the networking mode that cannot be used.
 Other factors that influence networking are the number of clients that need to connect to the container, whether containers need to communicate with each other, and what security constraints there are in the environment.

 Rootful Mode